aws/neptune-gremlin-client/README.md

 ### Use database instance tags to control endpoint visibility

-Using a custom `EndpointsSelector` you can select database instance endpoints based on the presence or absence of specific tags and tag values.
+Using a custom `EndpointsSelector` you can select database instance endpoints based on the presence or absence of specific [database instance tags](https://docs.aws.amazon.com/neptune/latest/userguide/tagging.html) and tag values.
 You can employ this feature to manage the visibility of instance endpoints to clients while you undertake some out-of-band operations.
 The examples below describe two operational patterns that use this feature.

 (Note that pre version 2.0.1 of the Neptune Gremlin Client, calls from a refresh agent to the Neptune Management API would cache tags for individual instances.
 This meant that changes to a database instance's tags would not be reflected in subsequent calls to get the cluster topology.
 This behaviour has changed in 2.0.1: the tags assocaited with a database instance now remain current with that instance.)

-#### Hide cold replicas
+#### Prewarm replicas

 Neptune's [auto-scaling feature](https://docs.aws.amazon.com/neptune/latest/userguide/manage-console-autoscaling.html) allows you to automatically adjust the number of Neptune replicas in a database cluster to meet your connectivity and workload requirements.
 Autoscaling can add replicas to your cluster on a sceduled basis or whenever the CPU utilization on existing instances exceeds a threshhold you specify in the autoscaling configuration.